the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/sorting.md

 # Real World React (Advanced)

 We've covered most of React's fundamentals, its legacy features, and techniques for maintaining applications.
 Now it's time to dive into developing real-world React features.
 Each of the following sections will come with a task.
-Try to tackle these tasks without the *optional hints* first, but be aware that these are going to be challenging on your first attempt.
+Try to tackle these tasks without the *optional hints* first but be aware that these are going to be challenging on your first attempt.
 If you need help, use the *optional hints* or follow the instructions from the section.

 ## Sorting

 **Task:** Working with a list of items often includes interactions that make data more approachable by users.
 So far, every item was listed with each of its properties.
 To make it explorable, the list should enable sorting of each property by title, author, comments, and points in ascending or descending order.
-Sorting in only one direction is fine, because sorting in the other direction will be part of the next task.
+Sorting in only one direction is fine because sorting in the other direction will be part of the next task.

 **Optional Hints:**